-The Education and Skills Funding Agency’s (ESFA) rules for apprenticeship funding require all apprenticeships which started after Monday 1 May 2017 to contain 20% off-the-job training.
+The Education and Skills Funding Agency’s (ESFA) rules for apprenticeship funding require all apprenticeships to contain off-the-job training.

-Some employers are finding these rules difficult to understand and implement.
-We have created a guide to bust some myths and minimise the impact the 20% off-the-job training requirement has on your business.
+We have created a guide to bust some myths and minimise the impact of the off-the-job training requirement on your business.

-1. The myth: The training will need to be completed away from the workplace.
+1. The myth: My apprentice will spend a lot of time away from the workplace.

 This isn’t true, as the training can take place in the workplace.
 However, the apprentice needs to be undertaking some form of training or development which is relevant to the apprenticeship standard they are completing and not just completing their normal day-to-day duties.

-Many employers think the 20% off-the-job training equates to one day per week.
+Many employers think off-the-job training equates to one day per week.
 This is a myth as the time is actually calculated on the number of contracted employment hours across the whole apprenticeship.

-3. The myth: The training can be completed outside during working hours.
+4. The myth: The training can be completed outside of working hours.

-• Could your business and apprentice benefit by introducing flexible working?
+- Could your business and apprentice benefit from flexible working?

 To make the induction count towards the training requirement, the apprentice must receive some form of education.
-Therefore, could you change your company induction so it includes some training or skills development?
+Therefore, to count towards off-the-job training, your company induction must include some training or skills development.

-Speak to your assessor about how you can utilise the induction period and make it count towards the training requirement.
+Speak to your assessor about how you can utilise the induction period to make it count towards the training requirement.

 This is a myth.
-Off-the-job training must give new knowledge, skills or behaviours to the apprentice.
-When the assessor meets with the apprentice to complete a progress review, they are testing the apprentice’s knowledge and understanding, and not learning anything new.
+Off-the-job training must give the apprentice new knowledge, skills or behaviours.
+When the assessor meets with the apprentice to complete a progress review, they are testing the apprentice’s knowledge and understanding.
 Consequently, this cannot count towards the off-the-job training requirement.

-6. The myth: English and maths training counts towards the 20% off-the-job training requirement.
+7. The myth: English and Maths training counts towards the off-the-job training requirement.

 The following learning activities would count towards the training requirement:

-• Participating in role play or simulated exercises is an excellent way to embed new knowledge and skills!
+- Participating in role play or simulated exercises, or writing a work reflection record.
+These are excellent ways to embed new knowledge and skills.

-• Shadowing a colleague or mentor.
-The apprentice could even write a reflection log to demonstrate what they’ve learnt.
+- Shadowing a colleague or mentor.
+The apprentice could also write a reflection log to demonstrate what they’ve learnt.